Learning Path 7 - Lab 1 - Exercise 10 - Create workbooks

 3. Select the View saved workbook button.

-4. Select Edit in command bar to enable changes in the workbook.
+4. Select Edit in the command bar to enable changes in the workbook.

-5. Scroll down to the User activities area, look at the colors in the graph for “Operations count” and “Trend” since we are going to format those columns.
+5. Scroll down to the Caller activities over time area, look at the color of the Activities column since we are going to format those columns.
 Select the Edit button below the grid.

 6. Select the Column Settings button, it is located to the right of the Run Query command bar.
 Hint: This button only appears if there is data from the KQL query.

-7. In the Edit column settings blade that appears, within Columns select Operations Count (Heatmap + Formatted).
+7. In the Edit column settings blade that appears, within Columns select Activities.

-8. Review the settings, in particular the options for Column renderer.
-For Color palette, select 32-color categorical.
+8. Change the value for Column renderer to Heatmap.
+For Color palette, scroll down to select 32-color categorical.

 Task 3: Create a Workbook